Kikzz/WorkWithDataAssignment/ReadMe.md

 #R Scripts in use

 - loadLibraries.R
-- get_files.R  n.b. this script work on OSX
+- get_files.R           n.b. this script is for OSX (path handling)
-- load_files.R
+- load_files.R          n.b. this script is for OSX (path handling)
+- tidy_Data.R
 - run_analysis.R